Best Cashback Credit Cards

 What credit card gives the most cash back?

 Truth time: This is going to require some math.
 The answer depends entirely on your spending patterns.
-A cashback credit card calculator makes it easy to suss out the most lucrative card for you.
-Oh hey, looky there!
-There’s one conveniently provided at the top of this page!
+A credit card rewards calculator makes it easy to suss out the most lucrative card for you.
 Simply enter the amount you put on your credit card each month — even better, tap in the breakdown of what you spend monthly in the major spending categories in the drop-down menu — and behold a list of rewards cards listed in descending order of how much cash back you’ll earn.

 credit_card All things credit cards